Activist Thunberg turns spotlight on indigenous struggle at climate summit

 The low-lying Marshall Islands became the first nation to comply with a requirement in the Paris Agreement to increase its planned emissions reductions in 2018, a move bigger emitters are under pressure to follow by 2020.

-Carlon Zackhras, representing the atoll nation, said rising sea levels threatened his home, which is only two metres above the waterline.
+Carlon Zackhras, representing the atoll nation, said rising sea levels threatened his home, which is only two meters above the waterline.